 So, what is a landing page?

-A landing page is a page on your site that a visitor arrived at after clicking a link.
+A landing page is a page on your site that a visitor arrives at after clicking a link.
 It’s a different animal than your homepage.

 The link could be on a page on your website, pay-per-click advertising, banner ads, or by performing a search for a keyword.

 Your landing page’s goal is to cause your target audience to take some sort of definite action.

 You don’t want your visitors to leave your site until they perform the desired action that you want them to, such as:

 - clicking on the buy button